This document describes the types of devices nRF Cloud supports, and how they appear in API responses.

 Internet Protocol devices

 Internet Protocol (IP) devices are provisioned on nRF Cloud.
 Provisioned devices have an IP address.
-Bluetooth LE devices or beacons, however, are not cloud provisioned and do not have an IP address.

 The two main types of IP devices are gateways and generic devices.

 You can add an IP device to your account using the nRF Cloud portal, the REST API, or by logging into a phone gateway.
 Use LTE Device if adding through the portal.

 Gateways are IP devices that support connections to Bluetooth LE peripherals.

 "type": "Gateway" for these devices in the JSON response when calling the